koka-lang/madoko/support/madoko-local/readme.md

 a particular Git repository but still want to have the rich editing experience provided by Madoko.net.

+It is also useful to render all LaTeX on a local machine.

 # Installation

 Ensure you have [Node.js] installed on your system.
 When that